kkrt-labs/kakarot/cairo/kakarot-ssj/docs/general/contract_storage.md

 ### Tracking and reverting storage changes

-The storage mechanism presented in the [Local State](./local_state.md) section enable us to revert storage changes by using a concept similar to Geth's journal.
+The storage mechanism presented in the [Local State](./local_state.md) section enables us to revert storage changes by using a concept similar to Geth's journal.
 Each storage change will be stored in a `StateChangeLog` implemented using a `Felt252Dict` data structure, that will associate each modified storage address to its new value.
 This allows us to perform three things: